 Outpatient or Intensive Outpatient Care

-Although inpatient treatment in a residential facility has higher success rates, if you or your loved one is sufficiently committed, outpatient treatment may be a viable option.
-In no insurance outpatient rehab programs, the person attends short sessions 3 to 5 days a week to see a counselor and take any medications they have prescribed.
+Although inpatient treatment in a residential facility has higher success rates, if someone is sufficiently committed, outpatient treatment may be a viable option.
+In drug rehabs with no insurance outpatient rehab programs, the person attends short sessions 3 to 5 days a week to see a counselor and take any medications they have prescribed.
 At a slightly higher level up, intensive outpatient rehab programs allow the person to continue his or her normal daily schedule while spending several hours at the center several days a week.

 12-Step Programs and Non-Religious Self-Help Groups